 A TCK, or Technology Compatibility Kit, is one of the three required pieces for any Jakarta EE specification (the other two being the specification document and the reference implementation).
 The TCK is a set of tools and tests to verify that an implementation of the technology conforms to the specification.

-The Bean Validation 2.0 TCK is licensed under the Apache Software License 2.0 and hosted in a GitHub repository.
+The Jakarta Bean Validation 2.0 TCK is licensed under the Apache Software License 2.0 and hosted in a GitHub repository.
 The repository consists of multiple artifacts, containing tooling, documentation and most importantly a set of Arquillian tests.
 There are also two setup examples, demonstrating the setup of the test harness using Maven and Ant.

 To report a bug or challenge a test use our issue tracker.